Modern Slavery Act Statement

 Where a potential risk has been identified, suppliers and business partners are required to demonstrate compliance and provide Norgine with any ethical code/policy or rules they have by which they are bound.

-In 2010, Norgine ratified the Norgine Business Code which affirms our commitment to ethical conduct and transparency, to ensure the quality and efficacy of our products and to responsibly promote and manage all Norgine Personnel and third parties who act for or on behalf of Norgine.
-Norgine sources materials from approved suppliers, manufactures in accordance with Good Manufacturing Practice (GMP) and distributes products in compliance with Good Distribution Practice (GDP).
+Norgine's Business Code affirms our commitment to ethical conduct and transparency, to ensure the quality and efficacy of our products and to responsibly promote and manage all Norgine Personnel and third parties who act for or on behalf of Norgine.
+Norgine sources materials from approved suppliers, manufactures in accordance with Good Manufacturing Practice (“GMP”) and distributes products in compliance with Good Distribution Practice (“GDP”).

 All Norgine Personnel are required to undergo training and acknowledge their understanding of the Norgine Business Code.
 It is the responsibility of Norgine Personnel to speak up when they have a good faith concern that someone working for Norgine or on behalf of Norgine, is not acting in a manner consistent with the values and requirements of the Norgine Business Code.
 Norgine will investigate all concerns, in the manner appropriate to the circumstances.